DIYgod/RSSHub/docs/en/joinus/new-rss/start-code.md

 };
 ```

-Again, you will see that the above code is very similar to the [previous section](#via-html-web-page-using-got-one-more-thing).
-It is recommended that you use [the above method](#via-html-web-page-using-got) whenever possible, as it is more flexible than using `@/utils/common-config`.
+You can see that the above code is very similar to the [previous section](#via-html-web-page-using-got-better-reading-experience).
+However, it retrieves full articles by adding a few more lines of code.
+It is recommended that you use the method in the [previous section](#via-html-web-page-using-got-better-reading-experience) whenever possible, as it is more flexible than using `@/utils/common-config`.

 ## Using puppeteer

-Before using this approach, you should have tried the [above methods](#via-html-web-page-using-got).
+Using puppeteer is another approach to obtain data from websites.
+However, it is recommended that you try the [above methods](#via-html-web-page-using-got) first.
 It is also recommended that you read [via HTML web page using got](#via-html-web-page-using-got) first since this section is an extension of the previous section and will not explain some basic concepts.

 ### Creat the main file

-Open your code editor and create a new file.
-Since we are going to create a RSS for GitHub issues, it is suggested that you save the file as `issue.js` but you can also name it whatever you like.

-Here's the basic code to get you started:
+To get started with puppeteer, create a new file in your code editor and save it with an appropriate name, such as `issue.js`.
+Then, require the necessary modules and set up the basic structure of the function:

 ```js
 // Require some useful modules